 Click the Site Styles Edit link from the Layout Manager page.
 The styles manager allows you to control many of the core styles for your website.
 If this is the first time you have edited the styles, the defaults will load.

 Note: styles affect all pages on your site (home and non-home).

 A breakdown of the customisable items and the styles that they set is provided below:

-- Primary Colour - Sets the banner* background colour, menu background colour and widget header background colour
+- Primary Colour - Sets the banner* background colour, menu text colour and widget header background colour

-- Secondary Colour - Sets the banner* text colour, menu text colour, menu hover colour and widget header text colour
+- Secondary Colour - Sets the banner* text colour, menu background colour, menu hover colour and widget header text colour

 - Background - This controls the background of the site – ie. the space to the left and right of the site layout.
 It does not apply to the background of the site content itself